OliverE123/ML-projects/README.md

-# ML-projects
-Small Machine Learning Projects
+# Small Machine projects in this repo:
+# - Stock tracker and predictor
+# - Handwritten digits identifier using MNIST database